Using Chat GPT?

 1. If you are writing a paper or thesis and have an area of interest, ask it for a list of research topics on that area of interest.
 Those topics might not be exactly what you need, but they could be very helpful.

-2. Chat GPT can find relevant sources for a literature review, and perhaps summarise each article.
+2. Chat GPT can find relevant sources for a literature review, and perhaps summarize each article.
 It can also find data sets.

 3. Chat GPT can break complicated topics into text that is easier to read.